vitaminmoo/dogecoin-fedora/README.md

 You'll also need to obtain the [ringingliberty openssl-compat-bitcoin](http://linux.ringingliberty.com/bitcoin/) packages and place them into the repos that your `mock` configs point at.
-I'll hopefully make this easier shortly.
+I've included a `build-openssl` script that will do this automatically.

 ## Building